MFlisar/Lumberjack/README.md

 }
 ```

-2) add the compile statement to your module's `build.gradle`:
+2) add dependencies to your project's `build.gradle`:

 ```groovy
 dependencies {